Last open evening THIS Wednesday 29th March 2017!

-The Institute of Astronomy is open every Wednesday evening 7 - 9pm throughout the winter.
+The Institute of Astronomy is open every Wednesday evening 7 - 9pm during the Winter season.

-Entrance is free, and there is * no need to book * unless you are a group of 15-25 people.
+Entrance is free, and there is * no need to book * unless you are a group of over 15 people.

 Check the live all-sky camera from the roof of the Observatory building

 Observing can sometimes be cold, so please bring wrap up warmly.
 You are welcome to bring a torch to help you find your way about the site; but if so, please wrap up the end in something seethrough and RED (such as a transparent sweet wrapper) so you don't lose your (or anyone else's) night vision.